 The elementary years at FBA are spent absorbing facts, systematically laying the foundations for advanced study.
 These years are called the “grammar stage” – not because we spend them focusing on English grammar, but because they are the years in which the building blocks for all other learning are laid!
 In the elementary years, the mind is capable of absorbing large amounts of information.
 Children at this age actually find memorization fun!
 We focus on rote memory & repetition as methods of learning.
 During this stage, education also involves the learning of facts.
 The fundamentals of phonics, rules of grammar, Latin & Spanish vocabulary, descriptions of plants, animals, and the human body, the mechanics of mathematics, important historical events, Bible history – the list goes on!
 All of the information gained during the grammar stage- elementary years- comprises the basic building blocks for the second stage of education: the logic stage.

 PART 2: Middle School

-The final phase of a classical education, the “Rhetoric Stage,” builds on the first two.
-At this point, the high school student learns to write and speak with force and originality.
-The student of rhetoric applies the rule logic learned in middle school to the foundational information learned in the early grades and expresses his conclusions in clear, forceful, elegant language.
-Students also begin to specialize in whatever branch of knowledge attracts them; these are the years for art camps, college courses, foreign travel, apprenticeships, and other forms of specialized training.
+In the Upper School, the final part of a classical education, the “Rhetoric Stage,” builds on the first two.
+The student of rhetoric applies the rule of logic learned in middle school to the foundational information learned in the elementary grades and expresses conclusions in clear, forceful, elegant language.
+Students also have the opportunity to focus on specific branches of FBA student life & extra curricular activities that appeal them; these are the years for art camps, college courses, foreign travel, apprenticeships, and other forms of specialized training.
+The

-A classical education, then, has two important aspects.
-First, it is language-focused.
-Second, it follows a specific three-part pattern: the mind must be first supplied with facts and images, then given the logical tools for organization of facts, and finally equipped to express conclusions.
+A First Baptist Academy classical education, then, follows a specific three-part pattern: the mind must be first supplied with facts and images; then, it must be given the logical tools for organization of facts; finally, it must be equipped to express conclusions.